Before starting REST API, I would like to explain what exactly an API is.

 defined('BASEPATH') OR exit('No direct script access allowed');

-class API_model extends CI_Model{
+class API_model extends CI_Model{public function read($id){

 if($id===NULL){